Application Process for Food Safety and Quality Undergraduate Certificate

 - Do you plan to take more than 15 credit hours at K-State?
 Yes

-- Where will be taking K-State courses?
-Global Campus (online/distance)
+- Where will you be taking K-State courses?
+Distance Education

 4. Send Additional Documentation